zitadel/examples-api-access-and-token-introspection/service-user-pat/README.md

 />

-7. The user is already selected for you.
-Now select the **Project**.
+7. You will see the token listed for the service user.

 <img
     src="screenshots/7.png"